ryanscott/bamboo/Readme.md

 Examples and More Details
 -----
 Check the /samples/ directory, which includes code for an app named testgraph.
 I use this app as an area to develop and test new functionality.
-<a href="http://github.com/ryanscott/bamboo/blob/master/samples/testgraph/iPad/PadRootController.m" target="_blank">/samples/testgraph/PadRootController.m</a>

 The main integration point is <a href="http://github.com/ryanscott/bamboo/blob/master/Classes/FacebookProxy.h" target="_blank">FacebookProxy</a>, which handles all of the messiness of authorization.
 The following 4 variables need to be defined in your app.
 See <a href="http://github.com/ryanscott/bamboo/blob/master/samples/testgraph/Shared/Constants.m" target="_blank">Constants.m</a> in testgraph for example values.

 <pre><code>// Facebook API